Gender-affirming surgery: 21st century

-The early history of sex reassignment surgery in transgender people has been reviewed by various authors.
+The early history of gender-affirming surgery in trans people has been reviewed by various authors.

 Prevalence

 The prevalence of transgender-related surgeries is difficult to measure and likely underestimated.
-In 2015, the largest survey of transgender people in the United States reported that 25% of respondents reported having undergone such a surgery.
+In 2015, the largest survey of transgender people in the United States reported that 25% of respondents reported had undergone such a surgery.

 Prior to surgery

 Medical considerations

-Some transgender persons present with health conditions including diabetes, asthma, and HIV, which can lead to complications with future therapy and pharmacological management.
-Typical SRS procedures involve complex medication regimens, including sex hormone therapy, throughout and after surgery.
+Some medical conditions, including diabetes, asthma, and HIV, can lead to complications with future therapy and pharmacological management.
+Typical gender-affirming surgery procedures involve complex medication regimens, including sex-hormone therapy, throughout and after surgery.
 Typically, a patient's treatment involves a healthcare team consisting of a variety of providers including endocrinologists, whom the surgeon may consult when determining if the patient is physically fit for surgery.
 Health providers including pharmacists can play a role in maintaining safe and cost-effective regimens, providing patient education, and addressing other health issues including smoking cessation and weight loss.

 People with HIV or hepatitis C may have difficulty finding a surgeon able to perform successful surgery.
 Many surgeons operate in small private clinics that cannot treat potential complications in these populations.
 Some surgeons charge higher fees for HIV and hepatitis C-positive patients; other medical professionals assert that it is unethical to deny surgical or hormonal treatments to transgender people solely on the basis of their HIV or hepatitis status.

-Fertility is also a factor considered in SRS, as patients are typically informed that if an orchiectomy or oöphoro-hysterectomy is performed, it might make them irreversibly infertile.
+Fertility is also a factor considered in gender-affirming surgery, as patients are typically informed that if an orchiectomy or oöphoro-hysterectomy is performed, it will make them irreversibly infertile.

 Gender dysphoric children

-Sex reassignment surgery is generally not performed on children under 18, though in rare cases may be performed on adolescents if health care providers agree there is an unusual benefit to doing so or risk to not performing it.
-Preferred treatments for children include puberty blockers, which are thought to have some reversible physical changes, and sex hormones, which reduce the need for future surgery.
+Gender-affirming surgery is generally not performed on children under 18, though in rare cases may be performed on adolescents if health care providers agree there is an unusual benefit to doing so or risk to not performing it.
+Preferred treatments for children include puberty blockers and gender affirming hormone therapy, which reduces the need for future surgery.
 Medical protocols typically require long-term mental health counseling to verify persistent and genuine gender dysphoria before any intervention, and consent of a parent or guardian or court order is legally required in most jurisdictions.

 Intersex children and cases of trauma

 Infants born with intersex conditions might undergo interventions at or close to birth.
 This is controversial because of the human rights implications.

-There can be negative outcomes (including PTSD and suicide) can occur when the surgically assigned gender does not match the individual's gender identity, which will only be realized by the individual later in life.
-Milton Diamond at the John A. Burns School of Medicine, University of Hawaii recommended that physicians do not perform surgery on children until they are old enough to give informed consent and to assign such infants in the gender to which they will probably best adjust.
+There can be negative outcomes (including PTSD and suicide) when the surgically assigned gender does not match the person's gender identity, which will be realized by the person only later in life.
+Milton Diamond at the John A. Burns School of Medicine, University of Hawaii recommended that physicians not perform surgery on children until they are old enough to give informed consent and to assign such infants in the gender to which they will probably best adjust.
 Diamond believed introducing children to others with differences of sex development could help remove shame and stigma.
 Diamond considered the intersex condition as a difference of sex development, not as a disorder.